portalmoesd/vector-app/DESIGN_DOCUMENT.md

 ## 10. Open Questions

-1. **Can a Deputy act as Curator for multiple concurrent documents?** — Assumed yes.
+1. **Can a Deputy act as Curator for multiple concurrent documents?** — I want it to be clear for you.
+After all workflow is done and a Document Submitter submits the docuemnt to the library then the work is called "document", before that every single user is working on one or more "sections".
+Regarding the question: one user can be assigned to more than one sections.
-2. **Can the same user hold different roles in different contexts?** — Currently assumed one role per user.
-If a Deputy needs to sometimes act as a Collaborator, this would need role-per-event assignment.
+2. **Can the same user hold different roles in different contexts?** — It is only Deputy that if they are not a Document Submitter, they act as Curator if they are required to participate. other users hold their roles.
-3. **Document types** — Are there specific document types that determine which role must be the Document Submitter, or is this always a manual choice per event?
+3. **Document types** — Are there specific document types that determine which role must be the Document Submitter, or is this always a manual choice per event? users should be able to create event templates so they do not need to create event details every time manually.
 4. **Notification system** — How should users be notified when a section reaches their step in the workflow?
+Users are created consisting email information.
+So when an event is created all users participating in the event should be notified. the same way theyy should be notified via email if the section reached their level.
+Also, on their respective dashboards there should be some notification for them to act.
 5. **Rejection/return flow** — When a section is returned, does it go back one step or all the way to the Collaborator?
-Does returning one section block the entire document?
+Does returning one section block the entire document?- when a section is returned, it is returned to the original editor (the first one to edit (not the user, to the level - collaborator or super-collaborator).
 6. **Section-level UX** — How are sections visualized on the document view?
 Tabs, accordion, separate pages?
+See the reference project.
-7. **Cross-department collaborator assignment** — When a section is assigned to Dept B, are the Collaborators and Super-Collaborators automatically pulled from Dept B's roster, or manually selected?
+7. **Cross-department collaborator assignment** — When a section is assigned to Dept B, are the Collaborators and Super-Collaborators automatically pulled from Dept B's roster, or manually selected? they are automatically pulled from Dept B's roster
-8. **Parallel vs sequential sections** — Can all sections be worked on simultaneously (parallel), or do some sections depend on others?
+8. **Parallel vs sequential sections** — Can all sections be worked on simultaneously (parallel), or do some sections depend on others? they are worked in parallel.
-9. **Section addition after event creation** — Can new sections be added to a document after the event is created, or must all sections be defined upfront?
+9. **Section addition after event creation** — Can new sections be added to a document after the event is created, or must all sections be defined upfront? sections can be added.